 (b) the regulations made under section 139G of that Act.

-19. Australian Consumer Law text, application of
+19. Application of Australian Consumer Law text

 (1) For the purposes of this section, the Australian Consumer Law text consists of —

-(a) Schedule 2 to the Competition and Consumer Act 2010 (Commonwealth), as in force on 26 October 2018 (but as modified by section 36); and
+(a) Schedule 2 to the Competition and Consumer Act 2010 (Commonwealth) as in force on 1 June 2021 and as amended by each provision that —

+(i) is in an amending law that has effect for the purposes of this section under section 19B; and

+(ii) has come into operation for the purposes of this section under section 19C;

+and

-(b) the regulations made under section 139G of that Act, as those regulations are in force from time to time.
+(b) the regulations made under section 139G of that Act, as those regulations are in force from time to time, subject to subsection (1A).

+(1A) For the purposes of subsection (1)(b), a provision of an amending law does not amend regulations made under the Competition and Consumer Act 2010 (Commonwealth) section 139G unless —

+(a) the amending law has effect for the purposes of this section under section 19B; and

+(b) the provision has come into operation for the purposes of this section under section 19C.

 (2) The Australian Consumer Law text —

 (a) applies as a law of this jurisdiction; and